Last updated September 18, 2024.

 Additionally, you may notice the words “fair trade” on chocolate labels.

-Fair Trade certification ensures that farmers receive a fair price and that no slave or child labor was used.
+Fair Trade certification ensures that farmers receive a fair price and that no slave or child labor is used.

 Cacao Nibs: A Less Processed Alternative to Chocolate